FlowFuse/website/src/blog/2024/04/node-red-dashboard-2-layout-navigation-styling.md

 ### Setting sidebar

-1. Navigate to the Dashboard 2.0 sidebar.
+1. Navigate to the Dashboard 2.0 sidebar in the Node-RED editor
 2. Click on the "Edit Settings" button located at the top left side of the Dashboard 2.0 sidebar.
 3. Select your preferred sidebar style from the "Style" field in the sidebar options section.

 !["Image showing process of changing sidebar style"](./images/node-red-dashboard-2-layout-navigation-styling-setting-sidebar.gif "Image showing process of changing sidebar style"){data-zoomable}

-## Styling your Dashboard 2.0 elements
+## Customising your Dashboard 2.0 further

 In Dashboard 2.0, we can add classes to almost all widgets, pages, and groups and style them using CSS.
-Applying styles to these classes will inject the CSS inline, giving them an inline scope.
-This means the specified styles will take precedence over any existing CSS rules.

 ### Adding classes